 Summary for Investors

-Zealand Pharma has been classified as a passive foreign investment company (PFIC).
-We are providing PFIC Annual Information Statements.
-These statements are made available by late March, and may be used by U.S. persons to help report their PFIC investments if they make the QEF election.
+For the Company’s 2024 financial year and the relevant tax period from 1 January 2024 to 31 December 2024, Zealand Pharma has been classified as a PFIC and PFIC Annual Information Statements can be downloaded in the overview below.
+These statements are made available by late March 2025 and may be used by U.S. persons to help report their PFIC investments if they make the QEF election.

 What is a PFIC?